strontic/strontic.github.io/xcyclopedia/library/ls.exe-93CE87C5439AFA1ED7F466B465A79A22.md

 ## Possible Misuse

 *The following table contains possible examples of `ls.exe` being misused.
-While `ls.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `ls.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --